dottedmag/ppow/README.md

 Devd integrates with ppow, allowing you to trigger in-browser livereload with ppow.

-The repo contains a set of example *ppow.conf* files that you can look at for a quick idea of what ppow can do:
+The repo contains a set of example *ppow.toml* files that you can look at for a quick idea of what ppow can do:

 Example                                      | Description
 -------------------------------------------- | -------
-[frontend.conf](./examples/frontend.conf)    | A front-end project with React + Browserify + Babel. ppow and devd replace many functions of Gulp/Grunt.
+[frontend.ppow.toml](./examples/frontend.ppow.toml)    | A front-end project with React + Browserify + Babel. ppow and devd replace many functions of Gulp/Grunt.
-[go.conf](./examples/go.conf)                | Live unit tests for Go.
+[go.ppow.toml](./examples/go.ppow.toml)                | Live unit tests for Go.
-[python.conf](./examples/python.conf)        | Python + Redis, with devd managing livereload.
+[python.ppow.toml](./examples/python.ppow.toml)        | Python + Redis, with devd managing livereload.